 Fill in a customer, a title, a date and a location.

 When the meeting is created, you can add contacts by clicking the plus sign next to ‘Contacts attending’.

 If you have multiple meetings on the same day, Teamleader Focus can also show you the route you need to take from one to another.
 This way you will never get lost between meetings!

 Read more on the possibilities in the planning tool.

-Personalize your phases via Settings > Deals > Deal phases.
+Personalize your phases via Settings > Deals and Quotations > Deal phases.

 The exchanging of documents and images are an important part of the real estate business.

 To add documents to a contact, company or project just click the ‘Files’ button in the lower right-hand corner of the page.
 A banner will appear on your screen containing all documents linked to the customer or project.
 Subdivide them into categories by creating maps.
 Click the folder sign to do so.